masaharutennis/xARPES/README.md

 	eval "$(/YOUR/PATH/TO/miniconda3/bin/conda shell.YOUR_SHELL_NAME hook)"

-Next, we install ``conda-build`` for developing Exubi (anwer ``y`` to questions):
+Next, we install ``conda-build`` for developing xARPES (anwer ``y`` to questions):

 	conda install conda-build

-Finally, the following steps are executed for the installation &ndash; the ``exubi`` environment will have to be launched whenever running Exubi:
+Finally, the following steps are executed for the installation &ndash; the ``xARPES`` environment will have to be launched whenever running xARPES:

-	git clone git@github.com:TeetotalingTom/exubi.git
+	git clone git@github.com:xARPES/xARPES.git
-	cd exubi
+	cd xARPES
-	conda create -n exubi -c defaults -c conda-forge --file requirements.txt conda activate exubi
+	conda create -n xARPES -c defaults -c conda-forge --file requirements.txt conda activate xARPES
 	conda develop .

 Answer ``y`` to questions.